Joan Glotzbach Piano Studio

 I have taught pre-schoolers, elementary ages, teenagers, adults and even a retired Army Colonel!
 I only want to work with people that want to learn.
 A smiling face is always appreciated!

 Last year my students had a Halloween Recital and dressed in their favorite costumes.
-And we usually have a Christmas Recital and always have a Spring recital.
+We usually have a Christmas/Winter Recital and always have a Spring recital.

 Try to match personalities that would be appropriate for the student.
 Also, find out their qualifications - especially if the student wants to major in music.